alihashmiii/SMtrack/README.md

 ![alt-text](https://camo.githubusercontent.com/184953fa43fce5380f0872d9cbc669c39cb0f82e/68747470733a2f2f696d672e736869656c64732e696f2f62616467652f7374617475732d7061737365642d626c75652e737667)

 SMTrack package implements a robust single molecule tracking scheme based upon a modified version of Lineage Mapper (Chalfoun et al, Scientific Reports 2016).
-A novel implementation of a per-frame particle jump-distance has been incorporated, which relies on a mean distance (computed via a Delaunay Mesh) and its minimization such that a maximum of 0 or 1 particle association is obtained between consecutive frames.
-There is also the option to specify a custom search distance.
+A novel implementation of a per-frame particle jump-distance has been incorporated, which relies on a mean separation distance (computed via a Delaunay Mesh) and its minimization such that a maximum of 0 or 1 particle-pair association is obtained between consecutive frames.
+There is also the option to specify a search distance.
+A graph theoretic approach globally optimizes the cost matrix to yield appropriate linkages.

 The implementation is expected to work successfully with numerous particle detection strategies.
 Another novel aspect is the inclusion of "subpixel particle localization" which relies on a two-dimensional Gaussian-Fit.